alexclear/SoftEtherVPN-RPM/README.md

     rpm -Uvh RPMS/`arch`/softethervpn-4*rpm

+## Known Issues

+1. Currently, vpnserver hangs when stopped on CentOS 6.5.
+Have not had time to debug.
+Ticket #18 on SoftEtherVPN [https://github.com/SoftEtherVPN/SoftEtherVPN/issues/18](https://github.com/SoftEtherVPN/SoftEtherVPN/issues/18).
+2. Directory structure retained as-is under /usr/vpn*.
+3. Not built into separate packages (ie vpnserver, vpnclient, etc. are all in one).
+4. When uninstalling, if you ran any of the SoftEtherVPN binaries, configuration and other files are generated in /usr/vpn*.
+So these directories will remain when you uninstall the RPM.
+You can delete these if you don't plan on using the configurations again.

 ## Personal Notes

 1. This is my first time creating a spec file, creating an RPM, etc. Apologies in advance for any mistakes.
 2. This was tested using sources for version: **4.04.9412**.
 I'll try and update this as new versions come out.
-3. Directory structures from source were retained.
-I may clean this up in the future given suggestions/feedback, and my gaining experience in creating an RPM.
-4. When uninstalling, if you ran any of the SoftEtherVPN binaries, configuration and other files are generated in /usr/vpn*.
-So these directories will remain when you uninstall the RPM.
-You can delete these if you don't plan on using the configurations again.

-Thanks,

-Dex (@thepoch on Twitter)